joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 TO GO HOME OR SHUTOFF YOUR PC OR LEAVE FOR BETTER AND BRIGHTER THINGS AND GET CALLED UP BECAUSE SOME VERY IMPORTANT PROCESS DIDN’T RUN!**

+## Overall opinion
+Long story short - Universal Automation has a place and is a toolset I will be looking at more closely and using!

+I see myself using it to utilize PowerShell and automation a bit more in completion of general day to day activities (both personal and professional) and service requests - without having to worry around moving to the next step.

+If I use a script often enough – then there will be a definite need to move to another team based toolset with RBAC tools such as the Universal Automation offering by Adam Driscoll of Ironman Software.

 ## My Test Script - New-AzureResourceGroup

 I created this function to quickly test 2 things: